jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 To overcome things like climate change and government debt, we'll need lots of these majic lessons.

-Because technology will keep getting more advanced.
-Someone needs to teach Main Street all the possibilities of artificial intelligence, machine learning, robotics, 3D printing, augmented reality, super-computers, and whatever else the protagonist wizards invent.
+Because someone needs to teach Main Street, all the possibilities of artificial intelligence, machine learning, robotics, 3D printing, and whatever else the protagonist wizards invent.

 You know how Home Depot workers give "Do It Yourself" advice?
 Well, who does a plumber ask to find out which 3D printer makes the best custom water pipes?
 What about a roofer curious which drone and camera best inspect weather damage?
 How can a physiotherapist use machine learning to help her client's sprained knee?